MOSES * EGYPT * SPAETH

 Among the numerous examples of the authenticity problems concerning these hypotheses should be mentioned that at a distance of several thousand years, some of the researchers claim to know more about the texts than the writers who once wrote them did.

-By my acquaintance with the Malinowski-educated Doctor of Antropology, the Greek-Danish Prince Peter (1908-1980), during his last eight years, I got information on many highly interesting subjects.
-Besides, he was the son of one of Freud's most keen assistants, Marie Bonaparte, who so bravely help Freud later to escape to London, away from the nazis in Austria, also by succeeding to make USA's President Roosewelt to send a sensational letter to the Gestapo and pressuring them.
+Through my acquaintance with the Malinowski-educated doctor of anthropology, the Greek-Danish Prince Peter (1908-1980) during the last eight years of his life, up to 1980, I received information on many important and highly interesting subjects.
+Furthermore, he was the son of one of Freud's most keen assistants, Princess Marie Bonaparte, who so bravely helped Freud later to escape to London, away from the Nazis in Austria, also by succeeding to make USA's President Roosevelt to send a sensational letter to the Gestapo putting pressure on them.
+Prince Peter was very early introduced to many psychological topics - several of which were also connected to his later studies - through her as well as Freud's skilled daughter, Anna Freud.

-Among the 10 languages Prince Peter mastered, he spoke Tibetan fluently, and was leading expeditions to Centra Asia and was a friend of Dalai Lama.
-Certain extra details concerning Dalai Lama and his birth story came here to my attention.
-It was about - as in the case of Moses - the found child appearing according to divine providence, and should then continue the experienced tradition-of-thousand-years by being brought up to the palace (in Lhasa) to receive a high education, and after this he became the sovereign of the country and its religious leader (here, Buddhism). - So when scholars claim historical events of similar type as "migratory legends" and myths, Dalai Lama presents a still living proof that the event-pattern also exists in concrete reality.
+Among the 10 languages Prince Peter mastered, he spoke Tibetan fluently, and was leading expeditions to Central Asia and was a friend of the Dalai Lama.
+Certain extra details came to my knowledge: It concerned the Dalai Lama and the story of his birth, about - as in the case of Moses - the found child appearing according to divine providence, then to continue the ongoing thousand-year-old-tradition, and thus brought up to the palace (in Lhasa) to receive a high education, to become the sovereign of the country and its religious leader (Buddhist). - So when scholars claim that historical events of a similar type are "migratory legends" and myths, the Dalai Lama presents a still living proof that the event-pattern also exists in concrete reality.

-Indeed, by its characteristic width and methodology anthropology can also contribute to a solution, e.g. when the account of Moses and the Israelite’s long-term desert journey is rejected among so-called experts for being impossible and unrealistic.
+Indeed, by its characteristic breadth and methodology, anthropology can also help to throw light on the matter, e.g. when the account of Moses and the Israelite's long-term desert journey is rejected among so-called experts as being impossible and unrealistic.

-However, in this way by all the very many aspects it is here to be compared when Mao Tze Dong and his huge group of rebellion troops carried out ”the long march” especially from 1934-1935, in reality for more than 15 years until this leader in 1949 had conquered the last of “the promised land”.
-Including the escape into the desert and the stay here - where he could collect troops and reorganize them - all this is in principle also similar to the case of Moses.
+So, in this way and in so many aspects it can be compared to when Mao Tze Dong and his huge group of rebellion troops carried out "the long march", especially 1934-1935, in reality for more than 15 years until this leader in 1949 had conquered the last remnants of "the promised land".
+Including the escape into the desert and the stay there - where he could collect troops and reorganize them - all this is in principle also similar to what happened in the case of Moses.

-Another example, among many, - a certain kind of Buddhist-Shaman temples in Tibet and Mongolia are portable temple-tents, with pillars, alter, curtains etc. - and like all of these tent-huts, yurts, constructed to be collapsible and packed up.
-In an anthropological sense it can be recognized as completely similar, in principle, with the Tabernacle of Moses, known from the Bible as the portable shrine in the desert - neither here anything new under the sun.
+Another example, among many, - certain types of Buddhist-Shaman temples in Tibet and Mongolia are made as portable temple-tents with pillars, altar, curtains etc. - and like all of these tent-huts, yurts, constructed so as to be collapsible and portable.
+In an anthropological sense it can be recognized as completely identical, in principle, with the Tabernacle of Moses, known from the Bible as the portable shrine in the desert and in part a copy of the contemporary Egyptian portable shrines - nothing new under the sun here, either.

 "History on the couch" – could Freud achieve genuine results by analyzing